The modulating function method for state estimation and feedback of infinite-dimensional systems: Abstract

 \section{Abstract}

-We investigate state feedback and observation for infinite-dimensional linear systems, including a variety of partial differential equations with boundary control and observation.
+We investigate state estimation and feedback for infinite-dimensional linear systems, including systems governed by partial differential equations with boundary control and observation.
 We extend the modulating function approach to infinite-dimensional systems.
-This approach, simply put, involves reconstructing part of the state by convolving with null controls of the adjoint system.
-We show how this method aids in state reconstruction, and we also examine distributional solutions of the adjoint system, showing their ability to handle unbounded feedback operators.
-This enables us to use feedback from spatial point evaluations in partial differential equations.
+The basic idea is to reconstruct selected components of the state by convolving the input and output with null controls and corresponding outputs of the adjoint system.
+We further develop a distributional solution framework for the adjoint system that allows us to treat unbounded feedback operators.
+In particular, this framework enables the realisation of feedback involving spatial point evaluations for partial differential equations.

 \textbf{Keywords.} modulating function, infinite-dimensional systems, partial differential equations, boundary control, state feedback, state reconstruction